DylanMeeus/springboot_jwt_blog/_posts/2016-09-28-angular-2-authentication.markdown

 ---

 **TL;DR** Angular 2.0 has finally been released.
 In this tutorial we are going to look at how to build applications with Angular 2 as well as how to add token based authentication to Angular 2 apps the right way.
-Check out the completed code example from our [Github repo]().
+Check out the completed code example from our [Github repo](https://github.com/auth0-blog/angular-2-authentication-tutorial).

 ---

 [Angular 2](https://angular.io/) finally hit the major [2.0 release](http://angularjs.blogspot.com/2016/09/angular2-final.html) milestone just a few weeks ago.
 The final release of Angular 2 did not have many breaking changes.
-The Release Candidate 5 (RC5) release, released just a few weeks prior to final, introduced major breaking changes and additions such as the [@NgModule decorator](https://angular.io/docs/ts/latest/guide/ngmodule.html), [Ahead-of-Time (AOT)](http://blog.mgechev.com/2016/08/14/ahead-of-time-compilation-angular-offline-precompilation/) compiler and more.
+The Release Candidate 5 (RC5) release, made available just a few weeks prior to final, introduced major breaking changes and additions such as the [@NgModule decorator](https://angular.io/docs/ts/latest/guide/ngmodule.html), [Ahead-of-Time (AOT)](http://blog.mgechev.com/2016/08/14/ahead-of-time-compilation-angular-offline-precompilation/) compiler and more.

 In today's tutorial, we are going to utilize some of these new features to build an entire Angular 2 application.
-We'll make use of the new @NgModule decorator, use some of the latest features like route guards, services and more.
+Components, @NgModule, route guards, services, and more are just some of the topics we'll touch on.
 Finally, we'll implement token based authentication with [Auth0](https://auth0.com).

 ## The Angular 2 Ecosystem

-[Angular 1.x](https://angularjs.org/) was highly regarded as a powerful framework for building single page applications (SPAs).
+[Angular 1.x](https://angularjs.org/) was highly regarded as a robust framework for building single page applications (SPAs).
 It did a lot of things well, fell short on some, but overall allowed developers to quickly build powerful applications.

 While Angular 1.x is a framework, [Angular 2](https://angular.io/) is an entire platform for building modern applications.
-Alongside the core Angular 2 library, the platform ships with a powerful Command Line Interface (CLI), called [Angular CLI](https://cli.angular.io), that allows developers to easily scaffold their applications as well as control the build system.
+Alongside the core Angular 2 library, the platform ships with a powerful Command Line Interface (CLI) called [Angular CLI](https://cli.angular.io) that allows developers to easily scaffold their applications as well as control the build system.
 [Angular Universal](https://universal.angular.io) brings server-side rendering to Angular 2 applications.
-[Angular Material 2](https://material.angular.io) is the official implementation of the Material Design which allows developers to build beautiful applications with ease.
+[Angular Material 2](https://material.angular.io) is the official implementation of [Google Material Design](https://material.google.com/) which allows developers to build beautiful applications with ease.

 Angular 2.0 has officially shipped, but the other components of the platform are still in alpha and beta stages.
-For our application today, we will make use of the Angular CLI and the core Angular 2 framework, we'll let the other components bake a little longer.
+For our application today, we will make use of the Angular CLI and the core Angular 2 framework, but we'll let the other components bake a little longer.

 {% include tweet_quote.html quote_text="While Angular 1 is a framework, Angular 2 is an entire platform for building modern applications" %}